nguiard/archlinux-orange-pi-zero/README.md

 ### Resize the partition to use the whole SD card

 Once the system is working, use `fdisk /dev/mmcblk0` ([fdisk][fdisk]) as root to resize the partition.
-Press `d` to delete the current partition, then press `n` to create a new partition, and press `Enter` 4 times to accept the defaults.
+Press `d` to delete the current partition, then press `n` to create a new partition, and press `Enter` 4 times to accept the defaults. fdisk will give you defaults that work and make the partition as big as possible.
 Then answer `N` when fdisk asks about removing the existing ext4 signature.

 Finally press `w` to write the changes.